ratpack/hands-on-ratpack/LAB.md

-# Lab 03 - Context lab
+# Lab 03 - The Context

 The `Context` is at the core of request processing in Ratpack applications.